andrewdyar/switchyard/apps/goods-backend/docs/authentication.md

 ### Configuration

-The Supabase auth provider is configured in `medusa-config.ts`:
+The Supabase auth provider is configured in `switchyard.config.ts`:

 ```typescript
 export default defineConfig({